Huotes/CommitMaker/README.md

 The phrase 'dead ringer' refers to someone who sits behind Chuck Norris in a movie theater and forgets to turn their cell phone off.

 Chuck Norris crossed the road.
 No one has ever dared question his motives.

+Chuck Norris doesn't have disk latency because the hard drive knows to hurry the hell up.